sameljk/sameljk.github.io/_projects/chalkboard.md

 ---

-A full list of our episodes on Spotify can be found below*.
+A full list of our episodes can be found below*.
 My personal favourite is Episode #9, where we spoke to the organisers of the annual _24 Hours of Le Maths_ competition.
 It was the most I have ever laughed during a recording and sadly more than half of the conversation had to be cut out (because it was, well, not entirely PG).
-I still have the unreleased file on my computer somewhere as a 'blooper reel', and it got played during the third year of the competition while we were well over sleep deprived.
+I still have the unreleased file on my computer somewhere as a blooper reel, and it got played during the third year of the competition while we were well over sleep deprived.
-I could, of ocurse, talk more about the competition itself, but you can get a better idea by listening to the episode itself!

 Louie's favourite episode is a bit more serious, it's Episode #15, which was our leap day 2024 special.
+It was a very fun discussion on the flaws and quirks of the Gregorian calendar as well as ways to reform it.

 ---